OpenTranslationBible/open-bible/en-GB/30.Amos/md/amos-09.md

 ## Amos 9:10

-> All the sinners of My people will die by the sword,
+> All the wrongdoers of My people will perish by the sword,
-> Those who say, ‘The catastrophe will not overtake or confront us.’
+> Those who say, ‘The disaster will not overtake or confront us.’

 ## Amos 9:11

-On that day I will raise up the fallen shelter of David,
+In that day, I will restore the fallen shelter of David,

-> And wall up its gaps;
+> And repair its breaches;
-> I will also raise up its ruins
+> I will also restore its ruins
 > And rebuild it as in the days of old;

 ## Amos 9:12

-> So that they may possess the remnant of Edom
+> So that they may inherit the remnant of Edom
-> And all the nations who are called by My name,”
+> And all the nations who bear My name,”
-> Declares the Lord who does this.
+> Declares the Lord who accomplishes this.

 ## Amos 9:13